 You knew that I was there; you acted in the way I asked you to.
 You know what I am expecting, and pretend to forget me, so I can catch the image I need to tell the story we want.

 In consequence, the substance is not far from an advertising whose goal is to tell a story.

-That’s why, I believe that if you imply yourself in the process you can have a personalized image who reflect who you really are.
-You should be motivated and willing to create something slightly different than a traditional wedding image.
+That’s why I believe that if you imply yourself in the process, you can have a personalized image who reflects who you really are.
+You should be motivated and willing to create something slightly different from a traditional wedding image.